 Terra is the brainchild of Yann Arthus-Bertrand and Michael Pitiot, first being released in French before arriving on Netflix with an English narration.
 I don’t think this is an issue, as the subtitles will still be able to capture both the beauty and ominous message delivered within Terra.
 The film begins with a colony of Black-and-white colobus monkeys exploring their natural environment.
 There is then a sudden contrast of a troop exploring a tea plantation that has replaced the primary forest they once lived in.
 This short sequence foreshadows the continuing theme throughout the rest of Terra, swinging between the light and the dark – just as if it were the fur of the colobuses.

 The second half of the film, shows the way that humans are changing the planet and in the process damaging the environment.
 There are some very moving scenes of animals being slaughtered or suffering mixed in with stunning cinematography of the natural world.
 Deep down, this causes the watcher to ponder your own ethics and behaviour, trying not to feel like the monster humankind is being betrayed as.
 I would certainly recommend the film to a friend (and I have done) as it helps to reconnect the watcher with the natural world whilst also evaluating what you can do to help reduce your impact on the planet.

-A warning to anyone who does watch the film, there are graphic scenes of slaughter and death throughout!
+A quick warning to anyone who does watch Terra, there are graphic scenes that some viewers may find disturbing throughout.